 - Fuel Rebates

-Whether you use all of these items is up to you, but you will need to have some Expense items in place to associate with the costs that are being imported from the fuel record – otherwise, you will end up with Bills in your system that do not represent the full cost of your fuel card invoices.
+Whether you use all of these items is up to you.
+Still, you will need to have some Expense items in place to associate with the costs imported from the fuel record – otherwise, you will end up with Bills in your system that do not represent the full cost of your fuel card invoices.

 Setting Up – Fuel Cards

-Fuel cards will be associated to the personnel record of the driver, and you should instruct your drivers to ensure that they enter their unit number at the pump to ensure the fuel purchase is properly associated to the correct tractor.
-On the personnel record you will find a field where you can enter the number of the fuel cards that have been issued to this driver.
-[This interface is currently being updated; more details will be provided once we have figured out exactly how this will work.]
+Fuel cards will be associated with the equipment record of the tractor.
+You can instruct your drivers to enter their unit number at the pump to ensure the fuel purchase is properly associated with the correct tractor.
+Enter the full fuel card number here:

 Using the Fuel Import Tool

-To use the tool, start by locating the Fuel Import link in the Tools section of the left navigation menu.
+Start by locating the Fuel Import link in the Tools section of the left navigation menu to use the tool.
 This will bring up the Fuel Import tool page.

 File Type and Vendor